HiSpec: Hierarchical Speculative Decoding for LLMs: Hierarchical Speculative Decoding ( )

 \subsection{Positioning Intermediate Verifier Layer}

 The positioning of the intermediate verifier layer is critical to maximize the performance of \ours{}.
 For example, intuitively, using an intermediate verifier layer much higher than the draft layer (\textit{closer to the target}) would improve token acceptance rates, as deeper layers are more accurate and propagate only high-accuracy tokens to the final layer.
-However, this substantially increases the latency of intermediate verification and reduces throughput.
-In contrast, selecting an intermediate verifier at a much lower layer (\textit{closer to the draft}), yields high throughput benefits but degrades token acceptance rates because it cannot adequately discard inaccurate tokens.
+However, this also increases the latency of intermediate verification and reduces throughput.
+In contrast, selecting an intermediate verifier at a much lower layer (\textit{closer to the draft}), yields high throughput but degrades token acceptance rates because it cannot adequately discard inaccurate tokens.

 To position the intermediate layer appropriately, we conduct studies using various models and observe that the early layers are critical and about one-fourth of the model layers generate up to 69\% of the response correctly, as shown in Figure~\ref{fig:early}.
-Building on this observation, the default implementation of \ours{} positions the intermediate verifier near one-fourth of the model depth, while allocating about one-eight of the layers for draft token generation (half of the intermediate verifier).
+Moreover, prior work~\cite{jawahar2019does} shows that shallow semantic features, which capture high-level language-representations stabilize at about one-fourth the model depth.
+By building on our experimental results and similar observation from prior work, we position the intermediate verifier near one-fourth of the model depth, while allocating about one-eight of the layers for draft token generation in the default implementation of \ours{}.

-We conduct additional experiments to verify the efficacy of our selection.
-We use different exit layers for the draft generation and intermediate verification steps for two different Llama models (with 8B and 70B parameters).
-Figure~\ref{fig:heatmap} shows the \ours{} throughput for each draft and intermediate verifier combination relative to vanilla auto-regressive decoding.
-We observe that the default configuration offers the highest throughput because it achieves a sweet-spot in the throughput versus token acceptance rates trade-off space.
-We present additional details about this study in Appendix~\ref{app:llama3_selection}.
+We conduct additional experiments to verify the efficacy of our intermediate verifier selection.
+We compute the throughput of standard speculative decoding (baseline) using layer 10 for draft token generation and all 80 layers used for verification for the Llama2-70B model.
+The throughput is $1.47\times$ compared to vanilla auto-regressive decoding.
+Next, we use different exit layers for draft generation and intermediate verification in our study.
+Figure~\ref{fig:heatmap} shows the throughput for each draft and intermediate verifier combination relative to auto-regressive decoding.
+We observe that the default configuration of \ours{} achieves the maximum throughput of $1.93\times$.
+Nonetheless, even if \ours{} were to use another configuration, such as draft at layer 10 and intermediate verification at any layer ranging from 30 to 70, the throughput (between $1.51-1.81\times$) is still higher than the baseline.